Limit linear series: combinatorial theory: Reduced divisors

-\begin{remark} The above theorem is a generalization of \cite[Theorem~3]{amini2013reduced}.
-Note that the map $\Red$ is also affine linear with respect to the natural affine structures on $\Gamma$ and $\mathrm{Sym}^d(\Gamma)$ as described in \cite[Section~2]{amini2013reduced}.
+\begin{remark} The above result is a generalization of \cite[Theorem~3]{amini2013reduced}.
+Note that the map $\Red$ is also integer affine linear with respect to the natural integer affine structures on $\Gamma$ and $\mathrm{Sym}^d(\Gamma)$ as described in \cite[Section~2]{amini2013reduced}.
 Thus, the image of $\Red$ is a metric graph.
-In the case $r=1$, we will see later on that this image is in fact a metric tree (Proposition~\ref{prop:T_no_cycles}). \end{remark}
+In the case $(D, M)$ is a $\g^1_d$, we will see in Proposition~\ref{prop:T_no_cycles} that the image is a metric tree. \end{remark}